Mak2006/standford_mlcourse/Mathematics of ML algorithms.md

 Precision = TP/TP+FP

-**Recall** (Sensitivity) - Recall is the ratio of correctly predicted positive observations to the all observations in actual class - yes.
+**Recall** (Sensitivity) - Recall is the ratio of correctly predicted positive observations to the all observations in actual class.
 A recall of above 0.5 is considered good.

 Recall = TP/TP+FN